A quick visit to Tak Bai in Thailand via Pengkalan Kubor

-Due to its proximity to the Buddhist Temples in Tumpat, we decided to cross the Malaysia and Thailand Boarder to experience the thrill and adventure of crossing another equally interesting asian country.
+Due to its proximity to the Buddhist Temples in Tumpat, we decided to cross the Malaysia and Thailand Border to experience the thrill and adventure of crossing another equally interesting Asian country.

 Malaysia and Thailand Boarder in Pengkalan Kubur